sandra-calvo/Blockchain101-Feb2019/Lab 1 - Deploy your first contract.md

 </p>
 <br>

+If you closed the IBM Blockchain Platform Home tab you can Press the `F1` key to see the different VS code options.
+Choose IBM Blockchain Platform: Generate Smart Contract Project Tests.

 Then select the **local_fabric** and choose the smart contract to test, in this case the **first-contract@0.0.1**.
 Select **Javasctipt** as the programming language.

 In the left side menu you will see the instantiated contract first-contract@0.0.1, and you will see the three transactions that were defined in the contract are now available.